Check your home Insulation with our custom thermal imaging solution

 It is very likely that you have cold spots in your walls due to insulation settling (especially the blown-in fluffy types, like cellulose) and sloppy workmanship.
 You can identify this by putting your hand on the walls and feeling for cold sections or using an infrared thermometer and scanning the inside of exterior walls looking for lower readings.
 The ideal method is to hire a thermal auditor to perform an infrared scan.

-Anyone living in an improperly insulated house knows how difficult it can be to keep your home warm, cool, or just livable.
-Small sections of missing insulation can make a huge difference to your energy bill, and may even cause physical damage to your home over time if mold starts to grow where condensation forms on walls, or ice dams are caused by snow melting and refreezing on your roof.
+Anyone living in an improperly insulated house knows how difficult it can be to keep your home warm, cool, or just liveable.
+Small sections of missing insulation can make a huge difference to your energy bill, and may even cause physical damage to your home over time if mould starts to grow where condensation forms on walls, or ice dams are caused by snow melting and refreezing on your roof.

 Unless you want to tear down your walls, you can’t usually see where you’re missing insulation, making it a frustrating problem to try and tackle.
 However, you are able to see areas of missing insulation with thermal image.
 Missing insulation allows either heat or cold to infiltrate, which shows as hot or cold spots on your walls or ceiling when viewed by a thermal camera.
-You can easily detect areas of missing insulation by walking around your house with a thermal imager and looking for temperature differences.
+You can easily detect areas of missing insulation by walking around your house with a thermal image and looking for temperature differences.

 Common areas where you’re likely to find missing insulation include the space around outlets and switches; the edges of attics where the outside walls meet the roof; and unfinished garages, which if connected to the rest of the house can siphon huge amounts of heat during the winter.
 Insulation in wall cavities can also settle over time, causing gaps to appear.